-ASI will be hosting virtual candidate meet & greets and an executive candidate debate in order to connect the student body with the candidates and provide an opportunity for students to learn more about their platforms.
+ASI will be hosting candidate meet & greets and an executive candidate debate in order to connect the student body with the candidates and provide an opportunity for students to learn more about their platforms.

-- a) It is mandatory that all candidates participate in the virtual meet & greet sessions. - (a) b)a) It is mandatory that all candidates running for executive office participate in their respective virtual debate. - e)-If a scheduled ASI Election event conflicts with a candidates' class, please notify the GEO and Assistant Director, Government Affairs & Initiatives immediately to obtain a letter requesting an excused absence from class.
+- a) It is mandatory that all candidates running for executive office participate in their respective debate. - b) If a scheduled ASI Election event conflicts with a candidates' class, please notify the GEO and Assistant Director, Government Affairs & Initiatives immediately to obtain a letter requesting an excused absence from class.